Carlos Salinas de Gortari: Personal life

-Salinas met his future first wife, Cecilia Yolanda Occelli González (born 1950), who was two years his junior, in 1958 when he was just ten years old whilst she was only eight.
+Salinas met his first wife, Cecilia Yolanda Occelli González, in 1958; he was ten, and she was eight.
 They began dating in 1965 when he was 17-years old and she was 15-years old.
 However, the relationship ended in 1968 when Salinas moved to the United States to study economics.

 In 1970, Salinas and Occelli reconnected in Williamsburg, Virginia, in the United States.
 They were engaged soon after and married on 15 April 1972, in a ceremony in Mexico City.
 They moved to Boston, where Salinas was completing his master's and doctorate at Harvard University.
 The couple discovered that Occelli was pregnant with their first child during Salinas' first semester at Harvard.
 Their oldest daughter, Cecilia Salinas Occelli, was born on 22 January 1974.
 Occelli and Salinas had two more children: Emiliano, who was born on 19 February 1976, and Juan Cristobal, who was born in 1978.

 Cecilia Occelli González served as First Lady of Mexico from 1988 to 1994 during the Salinas presidency.
 Soon after leaving office, Salinas traveled to New York City to take a break from Mexican politics.
 He returned to Mexico from the United States in 1995, where he immediately asked his wife for a divorce.
 The couple divorced later in 1995.

 Salinas married his second wife, Ana Paula Gerard Rivero, shortly after his divorce from Occelli.
 It is believed that Salinas originally met Gerard in 1983 at the Instituto Tecnológico Autónomo de México, where he was teaching at the time, though that story remains unconfirmed.
 Gerard later worked as a technical secretary for the Economic Cabinet of the Salinas administration.
 The couple had three children.
 Gerard gave birth to their eldest daughter, Ana Emilia Margarita, in January 1996. followed by a son, Patricio Gerónimo Gerardo who was born two years later in 1998, while their youngest son, Mateo, was born in 2006.

 In early 2021, he obtained Spanish nationality through the procedure that grants it to descendants of Sephardic Jews.